Sebakad/java-practice/LibrarySystem/README.md

 ## What I Can Improve Later
 - Calculate late fees based on borrow date
-- Add subclasses(StudentMember/RegularMember) to Member, to customize borrowing base on the borrower.
+- Add subclasses(StudentMember/RegularMember) to Member, to customize borrowing based on the borrower.
 - Better input validation